De Wadden: Kenneth Kennedy (1972–1984)

 Kenneth had purchased the ship as he required transport for carrying sand from the river mouth to his building business in Dunoon, Scotland.
 He was able to convince his family with talk of sailing holidays.
 After purchasing the ship, months were spent getting her ready.
 Her hull was scraped of any marine growth, and she was repainted in a dark maroon, with a white band above it to create a contrast.
-Her Crossley D.R.6 150bhp two-stroke diesel engine took three months to repair and get working again.
+Her Crossley D.R.6 150 bhp two-stroke diesel engine took three months to repair and get working again.
 Other modifications made to the ship would be the various different wheelhouses she would have, the movement of her galley aft, and the installation of a saloon over the top of the aft cargo hatch.
-Other modifications would be made, including accommodation and machinery alterations, including the replacement of her Crossley engine with a 450hp Caterpillar engine, which would be her final engine.
+Other modifications would be made, including accommodation and machinery alterations, including the replacement of her Crossley engine with a 450 hp Caterpillar engine, which would be her final engine.
 She went on to carry sand and take out fishing parties, as well as being used for family vacations.
 In 1977, Kenneth received the first of many calls asking for the ship to feature in media, starting with the BBC series The Onedin Line.
 This first venture went smoothly, however when they were contacted again the next year for filming of another series, things would go awry.
 En route to the filming location, Milford Haven, the ship was struck by a piece of driftwood which punched a hole through the plating.
 The ship began to sink, though Kenneth and his crewmate, Alec, were able to beach the ship along the Ayrshire Coast at Lendalfoot.
 The ship would remain there for six weeks, with Kenneth even considering scrapping her, though he was convinced to salvage the ship and she was brought home.
 She would suffer various faults in this time, but was always repaired.
-She also starred in Mendelssohn in Scotland, which was filmed at Staffa, an island off the coast of Mull in 1979, as well as The Lost Tribe.
+She also starred in Mendelssohn in Scotland, which was filmed at Staffa, an island off the coast of Mull in 1979, as well as The Lost Tribe which was filmed at Lossiemouth in 1980.
 She was eventually painted white and this would be her final guise that Kenneth had given her.
-During her time under Kenneth, she rarely had regular crew, so was crewed by friends and family on an amateur basis.
+During her time under his ownership, she rarely had regular crew, so was crewed by friends and family on an amateur basis.
 The most consistent of his crewmates was a man named Alec.
 Her complement of sail was not used much by Mr. Kennedy due to the condition of the masts and rigging at the time of purchase, but he was eventually able to due to replacing the mainmast and repairing all of the sail equipment.

 Both the Highlands and Islands Development Board and a Dutch Preservation Society had shown interest in the vessel, but neither came to invest or purchase her.
-Kenneth would ultimately sell the ship to the Merseyside Maritime Museum for £35,000 in 1984, the organisation considering her a "good buy".
+Kenneth would ultimately sell the ship to the Merseyside Maritime Museum for £20,000 an initial asking price of £35,000 in 1984, the organisation considering her a "good buy".